nathanhoad/godot_dialogue_manager/docs/State.md

 There are a bunch of ways to expose your game state to dialogue.

-- **Autoloads** - The simplest is autoloads.
+- **Globals** - The simplest is autoloads.
 Any globals defined in Godot's autoloads will be available to dialogue directly.
 - **DialogueStateContext Nodes** - Add `DialogueStateContext` nodes to a scene to make it available whenever that node exists in the current scene tree.
 - **extra_game_states** - The last resort is usually passing an array of extra nodes or dictionaries to `get_next_dialogue_line` that contain more state.
 This approach is the most brittle.

+To see which context nodes and globals are currently available at runtime, you can check in the "Dialogue" tab in the debugger.
+This also shows a history of each dialogue line that has been run.

 ## DialogueStateContext Nodes